ricardovogel/sigridci/docs/capabilities/system-green-code.md

 <img src="../images/system-security-pom-dependency-edit-finding.png" width="400" />

-## SIG may offer consultancy services to help you with green code
+## SIG may offer consultancy services to help you with green software
-Depending on your agreement with SIG, green code consultancy may be available.
+Depending on your agreement with SIG, green software consultancy may be available.
 Or this can be offered as a separate consultancy effort.